Bpazg97/ansii-terminal-generator/README.md

 ```
 1. Draw your character in the editor
 2. Press [i] inside the editor
-3. Open a new terminal → 🎮
+3. Open a new terminal → ansii
 ```

 When you press `i`, the editor: